 Real Calacatta Marble

-- Best uses: Feature islands, fireplace surrounds, powder rooms, boutique retail counters; places with controlled use where patina reads as character rather than damage.
+- Best uses: Feature islands, fireplace surrounds, powder rooms, and boutique retail counters.
+Use it in controlled areas where patina feels like character, not damage.

-- Spec nuance: For bookmatched walls or large islands, you may need to over-order and hand-select slabs to control vein flow and color tone.
+- Spec nuance: For bookmatched walls or large islands, you may need to order extra slabs.
+Hand-select slabs to control vein flow and color tone.

 Calacatta-Look Quartz